 2. Foundation – Our foundation in midlife should be thinner rather than thicker.
 The thicker it goes on, the more it will crease in the lines we have acquired.
 A powder foundation may have worked well in the past, but now it tends to settle in our lines, too.
 Use a creamy foundation with SPF coverage and apply it with a buffer brush and not your fingers.

 4. Eyebrows – Since brows tend to become sparse as we age, be sure to keep them well shaped.
 The object is to create a fuller looking brow.
 Whether you use a pencil, gel, powder, or combination – the key is blend well.

 5. Eyeliner – It is time to get rid of your thick, black eyeliner.
 As we get older, the color of our liner should be close to the color of our brows.
-You’ll want to use an eyeliner to make a thin line above your top lash, but lining your bottom lash tends to make your eye look smaller.
+You’ll want to use a liquid eyeliner to make a thin line above your top lash, but lining your bottom lash tends to make your eye look smaller.

 6. Blush – Choose a natural looking shade.
 Don’t color the apples of your cheeks, but rather just above.
 This will help give your face a lift.

 7. Eyeshadow – Using small circular motions will help you apply the shadow evenly.
 Use a light color on the lower lid, with a medium just above the crease in the lid, and blend a darker shade just above the crease to the edge.
 For goodness sake, throw away the shimmery shadows!
 A frosted eye will only exaggerate fine lines.
 Go for a matte eyeshadow instead.

 8. Mascara – Apply mascara to the roots of your lashes.
 Move the wand in an up and out motion.
 Avoid the inner lashes closest to the nose.
 A quick touch of the wand on your bottom lashes is all you need.